Welcome to the Holbeton Primary School Governing Board page.

 I have also been a Magistrate sitting in Adult and Youth Courts in Plymouth.
 Over the years I have been actively involved with Holbeton Twinning Society.
 I am also the Secretary of the Village Hall Committee.
 I am actively involved in our Parish Church.

-As an Associate member I am fully committed in helping to ensure that the school continues to flourish.
+I am fully committed in helping to ensure that the school continues to flourish.
 In my spare time I have a wide range of interests.
 I love the countryside we live in and enjoy walking, watching wildlife and nature.
 I love sport and regularly play tennis.
 I sing in the Community Choir and I enjoy gardening.
 I also belong to a variety of clubs and societies in my quest for life-long learning!!

-Governor Responsibility for personnel
+Governor Responsibility for Personnel

 My family moved to Holbeton in 1984 and our three children all attended Holbeton Primary School where they were fortunate to receive an exceptional primary education.
 I have always enjoyed playing an active role in the community, initially with the pre-school (Holbeton Playgroup in the 1980s), then as a member of the School Association and finally as a parent governor for two terms of office.
 We are keen ‘Twinners’ and have been involved with the Twinning Association since its inception; I am delighted that the school exchange with Bodilis continues to thrive and after 23 years that is some feat!